dmitrycello/yaglpp/docs/INSTALLATION.md

 ```

 > [!NOTE]
 > The GLFW library folder name depends on used IDE.
-Extract the appropriate folder from the binary archive into the required _lib_ subfolder, then move its dll file to the required _bin_ subfolder.
+Extract the appropriate folder from the binary archive into the required _lib_ subfolder, then move its dll file into the required _bin_ subfolder.
 If used IDE is different to Visual Studio 2019, make sure to adjust the **`GLPP_GLFW_LIB`** main switch in [glpp.h](../include/glpp.h) file.

 ### 3. Create a new solution
 Create the solution for the library and the main project.
 On the Visual Studio click **`File -> New -> Project...
 (Ctrl+Shift+N)`**: